 Gardens of Italy: The Italian Lakes, the Piedmont, Tuscany, Umbria & Rome

-Meet Paolo Pejrone, student of Russell Page and currently Italy’s leading garden designer.
-With him, view his own garden ‘Bramafam’ and, by special appointment, the private Agnelli Gardens at Villar Perosa – one of Italy’s most splendid examples of garden design.
+• Meet Paolo Pejrone, student of Russell Page and currently Italy’s leading garden designer.
+With him, view his own garden, ‘Bramafam’ and, by special appointment, the private Gardens of Casa Agnelli at Villar Perosa – one of Italy’s most splendid examples of garden design.

-Visit intimate urban gardens in Florence and Fiesole including Villa di Maiano (featured in James Ivory’s film A Room with a View), the Giardini Corsini al Prato, and Cecil Pinsent’s ‘secret’ parterre garden of Villa Capponi.
+• Visit intimate urban gardens in Florence and Fiesole including Le Balze, designed by Cecil Pinsent; Villa di Maiano (featured in James Ivory’s film A Room with a View); and the Giardini Corsini al Prato.

-Take a private tour of the gardens of Palazzo Patrizi at Castel Giuliano and delight in its variety of roses.
+• Take a private tour of the gardens of Palazzo Patrizi and delight in its variety of roses.

 23-day Cultural Garden Tour of Italy